jmcerrejon/misapuntesde/src/2024/03/migration_from_php_to_vuepress2_II.md

 ---
 title: How I migrated from PHP to Vuepress 2 (Part II)
+description: How I migrated from PHP to Vuepress 2 (Part II)
 author: Jose Cerrejon
 icon: fa-solid fa-code
 date: 2024-03-02